muratk5n/thirdwave/en/README.md

 ---

-Black brother in US are very different from an "African-African" in culture.
+Black brother in US is very different from an "African-African" in culture.
 We know this.

 ---